On the asymptotic behaviour of semigroups for flows in infinite networks: Preliminaries

 A \textit{directed path} $p$ from the vertex $v \in V$ to the vertex $w \in V$ is a tuple $(e_1, \dots, e_\ell)$ of edges $e_1, \dots, e_\ell \in E$ such that the tail of $e_1$ is $v$, the head of $e_\ell$ is $w$ and the head of $e_i$ is the tail of $e_{i + 1}$ for all $i = 1, \dots, \ell - 1$.
 In this case, $v$ is called the \textit{starting point} and $w$ the \textit{endpoint} of $p$ and $\ell$ is called the \textit{length} of $p$.
 A directed graph $G = (V ,E)$ is called \textit{strongly connected} if for any $v, w \in V$ there is a directed path of finite length between them.

-A finite vertex set $W \subseteq V$ is called an \textit{attractor} if there exist $L \in \N$ and $\delta > 0$ such that for all vertices $v \in V$ there is a path $p$ of length at most $L$ that has an endpoint if $W$ and such that the sum of the weights of all paths with this property is greater or equal to $\delta$.
+A finite vertex set $W \subseteq V$ is called an \textit{attractor} if there exist $L \in \N$ and $\delta > 0$ such that for each vertex $v \in V$ there is a path $p$ with head $v$ of length at most $L$ that has an endpoint if $W$ and such that the sum of the weights of all paths with this property is greater or equal to $\delta$.
 Here the \textit{weight of a path} $p = (e_1, \dots, e_\ell)$ is defined by the product of all weights belonging to its edges $e_i$.

 Many graph-theoretic properties of $G = (V, E)$ translate into properties of the operator $\bbB$ and vice versa.
 The following proposition collects some of these correspondences (cf.\ \cite[Proposition~4.8, Proposition~4.9]{Dorn2008}) that are relevant to this paper.